 What is the Board of Elections?

 Each county in North Carolina has a Board of Elections.
-It is a four-person board appointed every two years by the State Board of Elections.
+It is a five-person board appointed every two years by the State Board of Elections.
 (Members of the State Board of Elections are appointed by the Governor.)
 County Board members take an oath and begin their two-year terms Tuesday following the third Monday in July in odd-numbered years.
 No more than two members of the County Board of Elections shall belong to the same political party.